The total number of app downloads in 2018 was 205.4 billion according to Statista. That’s projected to reach 258.2 billion by 2022.

 Do I recommend using Dashlane?

-Their support forum works 24/7 and it’s the fastest way to get the solution bof your problem after email and Twitter.
+When it comes to customer support, 1Password is the best in the business.
+The support forum works 24/7 and is the fastest way to get the solution to your problem.

-1Password has apps for both iOS and Android and it works smoothly with almost all the devices like Mac, Windows, Linux.
-It also supports the Chrome, Safari, FireFox and Opera browser.
+1Password has apps for both iOS and Android and works smoothly with Mac, Windows, Linux.
+It supports the Chrome, Safari, FireFox and Opera browsers.

 Do I recommend 1Password?